 Is malware causing the issue?

 Malware can change critical system files and break Windows services, meaning it’s a good idea to run a malware scanner to make sure your system isn’t compromised.
 If you don’t have any sort of antivirus software, check out some of our personal favorites for Windows-based machines.
-After all, sorting through heaps and heaps of software is never fun — neither is paying.
+After all, sorting through heaps and heaps of software is never fun — and neither is paying.

 Contact Microsoft support